Frequently Asked Questions

 As isolated as our little island may seem, we do have access to immediate and efficient emergency services.
-Should you have need of medical services, immediately call 911 and tell the operator you are on Daufuskie Island.
+Should you have need of medical services, call 911 and tell the operator you are on Daufuskie Island.
 Your call will be routed to the Daufuskie Island fire station where there is an outstanding team of firefighters and paramedics on call 24/7.
-When necessary, they will transport emergency patients to a Hilton Head of Savannah medical facility by boat or helicopter.
+When necessary, they will transport emergency patients to a Hilton Head or Savannah medical facility by boat or helicopter.

 For these (fortunately) rare occasions, we also ask that you contact your DRG representative after calling 911 so that she can help out.

 Is there enough for my chldren to do on the island?